Find Trade Colleges

 Pocatello, ID

 Idaho State University did quite well in this year’s ranking of the most popular schools for electromechanical engineering technology students.
 It came in at #6 on the list.
-ISU is a large public school located in the city of Pocatello.
+ISU is a fairly large public school located in the small city of Pocatello.

 Full Electromechanical Engineering Technology at Idaho State University Report